nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 We now have a Chickensoft game template project set up!
 Easy does it...

-## Inspecting the default template
+### Inspecting the default scenes

+Before we make any changes, we should check out what the template actually generates for us.

-Let's cd into the project and edit it in Godot:
+Let's cd into the project and open it with the Godot editor.

 ```bash
 cd Eggsploration # substitute with your project name!
 godot -e
 ```

-## Run the game

 When running the game with F5, we are presented with a scene containing a test button: